-The SCI demonstrates to interested parties, the opportunities for engagement and involvement in plan making and decision taking within the planning process.
+It demonstrates, to interested parties, the opportunities for engagement and involvement in plan making and decision taking within the planning process.

-This document explains the processes for community involvement and the role of South Ribble Borough Council as the local planning authority (LPA).
+This document explains the purpose, aims and processes of this involvement and the expectations of South Ribble Borough Council as the Local Planning Authority (LPA).